-Expulsion

-Expulsion

-Expulsion from school is incurred for a persistent, willful disregard of school regulations or for a single major incident.
+Expulsion Expulsion Expulsion from school is incurred for a persistent, willful disregard of school regulations or for a single major incident.
 Authority to expel a student rests with the Principal (Diocese of Pittsburgh Policy 603.11).
 The school makes every attempt to provide guidance and support for students with discipline issues.
 However, in rare cases, expulsion may be necessary.
-The following examples illustrate, but do not exhaust, reasons for expulsion from Central Catholic:

-- Chronic, undesirable conduct detrimental to the student's and others' physical and/or moral well-being - Malicious disobedience or disrespect for school authority - Refusal of student or parents/guardians to comply with school policy - Violation of a discipline or substance abuse contract - Successive years' accumulation of 50 or more points

-Expulsion may be necessary for a clear and serious violation of a school regulation in a single incident, event, or situation.

-The following examples illustrate, but do not exhaust, single reasons for expulsion from Central Catholic:

-- Extreme defiance or disrespect

-- Fighting or threats of violence

-- Major disruption at school or at a school-sponsored activity

-- Possession of fireworks or smoke bomb

-- Possession, use, sale, transfer, or aid in procurement of alcohol, drugs, other illegal substances or related paraphernalia at school, while traveling to or from school, or at any school-related activity

-- Vandalism (destroying or defacing school property or the premises at a school-related activity)

-- Violation of the anti-hazing policy

-- Possession of, use of, or threat to use a weapon

-- Theft, indecent behavior, arson

-- Violation of criminal or civil law

-Central Catholic High School does not accept a student for readmission if he has been expelled or has withdrawn from school in lieu of expulsion or for other disciplinary reasons.

-Anti-Hazing Policy

-Hazing violates the purpose and mission of Catholic education, wherein students are called to grow in their commitment to God, one another, the Church, and the wider community.

-Hazing is defined as any intentional, knowing or reckless act meant to induce pain, embarrassment, humiliation, deprivation of rights or that creates physical or mental discomfort, and is directed against a student for the purpose of being initiated into, affiliated with, holding office in, or maintaining membership in any organization, club, athletic team sponsored or supported by any parish, elementary or secondary school in the Diocese of Pittsburgh, whether such hazing practices were mandatory or voluntarily entered into by any student or organization in question.
+The following examples illustrate, but do not exhaust, reasons for expulsion from Central Catholic: Chronic, undesirable conduct detrimental to the student's and others' physical and/or moral well-being Malicious disobedience or disrespect for school authority Refusal of student or parents/guardians to comply with school policy Violation of a discipline or substance abuse contract Successive years' accumulation of 50 or more points The following examples illustrate, but do not exhaust, single reasons for expulsion from Central Catholic: Extreme defiance or disrespect Fighting or threats of violence Major disruption at school or at a school-sponsored activity Possession of fireworks or smoke bomb Possession, use, sale, transfer, or aid in procurement of alcohol, drugs, other illegal substances or related paraphernalia at school, while traveling to or from school, or at any school-related activity Vandalism (destroying or defacing school property or the premises at a school-related activity) Violation of the anti-hazing policy Possession of, use of, or threat to use a weapon Theft, indecent behavior, arson Violation of criminal or civil law Central Catholic High School does not accept a student for readmission if he has been expelled or has withdrawn from school in lieu of expulsion or for other disciplinary reasons.
+Anti-Hazing Policy Hazing violates the purpose and mission of Catholic education, wherein students are called to grow in their commitment to God, one another, the Church, and the wider community.
+Hazing is defined as any intentional, knowing or reckless act meant to induce pain, embarrass- ment, humiliation, deprivation of rights or that creates physical or mental discomfort, and is ment, humiliation, deprivation of rights or that creates physical or mental discomfort, and is directed against a student for the purpose of being initiated into, affiliated with, holding office in, or maintaining membership in any organization, club, athletic team sponsored or supported by any parish, elementary or secondary school in the Diocese of Pittsburgh, whether such hazing practices were mandatory or voluntarily entered into by any student or organization in question.